So, what is WordPress?

 There’s nothing worse than having to call up your developer (and pay them) to change something as simple as the address in your footer because your office relocated or to remove Ted from the employee page because he retired early and moved to Tampa.
-Through the Wordpress Dashboard, right on your browser, you can make any content changes you need to.
-The interface is super user-friendly, organized and simple.
-You can edit your About page, publish a blog post, update your headshot, whatever your heart desires.
-I absolutely love this about Wordpress.
-Because as your business grows and changes, so should your website.
-Wordpress puts that power in your hands.
+There’s a lot of buzz about WordPress being impossible to edit yourself, but if you work with the right developer – this isn’t the case!

 Plugins can can also add logistic aspects to your site, like Google analytics and social media integration, as well as behind the scenes aspects like speed and security.
 The functionality plugins allow is limitless and can truly take your website to the next level.

-Due to this nature, the use of Wordpress is absolutely free.
-It doesn’t cost a thing to download and install Wordpress.
+Due to this nature, the use of WordPress is absolutely free.
+It doesn’t cost a thing to download and install WordPress.
 There are also countless free themes, plugins, and widgets available for use.
 But (sorry, there’s a catch) you do have to provide your own hosting.
-You may have heard the term “self-hosted Wordpress” and this is what it’s referring to.
+You may have heard the term “self-hosted WordPress” and this is what it’s referring to.
 Fortunately, hosting costs won’t break the bank.
-Providers like SiteGround and Bluehost offer great service and affordable rates.
-Including the cost of monthly hosting (and a domain you need to renew annually) Wordpress is still one of the most affordable ways to get online.
+Providers like SiteGround offer great service and affordable rates.
+Including the cost of monthly hosting (and a domain you need to renew annually) WordPress is still one of the most affordable ways to get online.